Envitia/maplink-docs/pages/developers-guide/net-controls.md

 ## WPF Control

-The WPF control provides an interactive MapLink visual "out of the box" with minimal set up.
+The WPF control provides an interactive MapLink display "out of the box" with minimal set up.
+It natively supports pan and zoom controls.
 It also provides mechanisms for more advanced interactions with the underlying drawing surface if required.

 ### XAML API